BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-Install-Pak-Files.md

 ## 1. Find the mod you wish to install

-Best website for mods is nexus.
-You will find a wide varity on there: https://www.nexusmods.com/baldursgate3
+Best website for mods is [Nexus](https://www.nexusmods.com/baldursgate3) You will find a wide varity on there.

 You will need an account to download the mods, so make one before you move on with the guide.
 If you have one, log in so you can download the mods.